membase/ns_server/README.markdown

     created when building the for_release northscale memcached and bucket_engine are on your LD_LIBRARY_PATH (in OS X this is the DYLD_LIBRARY_PATH).
 Or...
-  * Just a general note, if you are making changes to the config file and these changes don't appear to be reflected in the start up procedures, try deleting the <REPO_ROOT>/data dir.
+  * Just a general note, if you are making changes to the priv/config file and these changes don't appear to be reflected in the start up procedures, try deleting the <REPO_ROOT>/config dir.

 The ns_server can be started through the `start.sh` script found in the main directory.